 North America and Europe together account for a significant market share.
-These two regions are known to be early adopters of new technologies on account of the availability of favorable infrastructure and environment for good market growth of many products and services across them.
+These two regions are known to be early adopters of new technologies on account of the availability of favorable infrastructure and environmental conditions for good market growth of many products and services across them.
 The availability of state-of-the-art research infrastructure across these regions is contributing to the market growth across them.
-Furthermore, the presence of a good number of millionaires and billionaires in these regions is also contributing significantly to the growth of the market.
-Asia Pacific electric sports car market is expected to witness good growth over the projected period.
-Japan is a developed economy in the Asia Pacific and is home to some of the biggest automakers in the world.
-The country has the required infrastructure for supporting the sales of electric sports cars.
+Furthermore, the presence of a large number of millionaires and billionaires in these regions is also contributing significantly to the growth of the market.
+The Asia Pacific electric sports car market is expected to witness good growth over the projected period.
+Japan is a developed economy in the Asia Pacific and is home to some of the world’s biggest automakers.
+The country has the required infrastructure to support the sales of electric sports cars.
 The presence of a good number of millionaires and billionaires in the country is supporting the market growth across it.
 China also accounts for a considerable market share in the regional market.